-Table~\ref{tab:table1} presents the full set of EOSs used in this work, along with key nuclear matter and neutron star properties, including the slope of the symmetry energy $L$, the maximum mass $M_{\rm max}$, the corresponding radius $R_{\rm max}$, and the radius at $1.4~M_{\odot}$, $R_{1.4}$.
+Table~\ref{tab:table1} presents the full set of EOSs used in this work, along with key nuclear matter and neutron star properties, including the incompressibility $K$, the symmetry energy $J$, the slope of the symmetry energy $L$, the maximum mass $M_{\rm max}$, the corresponding radius $R_{\rm max}$, and the radius at $1.4~M_{\odot}$, $R_{1.4}$.
 All EOSs are calibrated to reproduce the saturation properties of symmetric nuclear matter and support a maximum neutron star mass of at least $2~M_{\odot}$, in agreement with current astrophysical observations.
-The wide coverage of EOSs, encompassing both soft and stiff models and predicting $1.4~M_{\odot}$ radii between $11$ and $15$ km, offers a robust framework for testing the proposed universal relation and investigating correlations that are mainly insensitive to the specific stiffness of the EOS.
-For illustration, the associated energy–pressure and mass–radius relations are shown in Fig.~\ref{fig:MR}, overlaid with up-to-date astrophysical constraints~\cite{Arzoumanian-2018,Antoniadis-2013,Cromartie-2020,Fonseca_2021,Romani-2022,Miller_2019,Riley_2019,Raaijmakers_2019,Miller_2021,Riley_2021,Dittmann_2024,PhysRevLett.120.172702,Doroshenko-2022,Salmi_2024,Choudhury_2024,Abbott-2019}.
-Overall, this set provides a comprehensive and systematically constrained framework suitable for investigating correlations between microscopic nuclear observables and macroscopic neutron star properties.